Saamy

-Saamy was released on 1 May 2003 and became a commercial blockbuster at the box office.
-The film was remade in Telugu as Lakshmi Narasimha (2004), in Kannada as Ayya (2005), and in Hindi as Policegiri (2013).
-Along with Kaakha Kaakha, the film started a trend of cop films in Tamil cinema.
-A sequel titled Saamy Square was released in 2018, but the sequel became a box office bomb.
+Saamy was released on 1 May 2003 and became a major commercial success.
+The film was remade in Telugu as Lakshmi Narasimha (2004), in Kannada as Ayya (2005), in Hindi as Policegiri (2013), and in Bengali as Barood.
+Along with Kaakha Kaakha, the film popularised police genre films in Tamil cinema.
+A sequel titled Saamy Square was released in 2018.